Ilyas Lefrancq

-Ilyas Lefrancq (born 3 December 2003) is a professional footballer who plays for Greek Super League 2 club AEK Athens B. Born in Belgium, he is a youth international for Morocco.
+Ilyas Lefrancq (إلياس ليفرانك; born 3 December 2003) is a professional footballer who plays for Challenger Pro League club Patro Eisden Maasmechelen.
+Born in Belgium, he is a former youth international for Morocco.

 Club career

 Lefrancq made his professional debut for OH Leuven on 3 April 2022 in the home match against Antwerp, when he was subbed on for Mathieu Maertens with ten minutes left on the clock.

 On 17 June 2022, Lefrancq signed a two-year contract with Mechelen.

 On 7 September 2023, he joined AEK Athens on a three-year deal.

+On 13 August 2025, Lefrancq returned to Belgium and signed with Patro Eisden Maasmechelen.

 International career

 Born in Belgium, Lefrancq is of Moroccan descent.
 He debuted with the Morocco U20s in a friendly 2–1 loss to the Spain U20s on 26 April 2022.